Is It Chemistry, Or Is It Love?

 What is Chemistry & Where Does It Come From

 We can think of chemistry as that magnetic force that seems to attract and pull you toward another person.
 It's the flutter in your stomach, the excitement of being near them, and the racing heart beat.
-Our genes want us to reproduce and on a biological level, the experience of chemistry is driven by a physiological cocktail of chemicalscortisol, epinephrine, and dopamine— that fire off when you're near someone who captures your attention in this way.
-But, whether we like it or not, that's not all.
-Chemistry also commonly comes with preoccupying thoughts, strong emotions, and powerful infatuation.
+Attraction and chemistry involve powerful biological, emotional, psychological, and relational processes in the body and brain, including a physiological cocktail of chemicals—cortisol, epinephrine, and dopamine— that fire off when you're near someone who captures your attention in this way.
+And, they also commonly comes with preoccupying thoughts, strong emotions, and powerful infatuation.
 You can thank the accompanying low levels of serotonin in that physiological cocktail for that.

 The thing about not enough serotonin...
 It makes all of your critical thinking skills go on vacation.
 Bye-bye.
 No critical thinking here.
 So, when someone comes around that mesmerizes you, you are pulled towards them like a rubber band, unable to see their bad traits.
 And it’s not necessarily because they’re the Prince Charming or Princess Pretty you’ve been waiting for your entire life!